linroger/Finance-Notes-and-Marginalia/Course Notes/International Trade Banking and Capital Markets Lecture Notes.md

 STEM workers: scientists, technology professionals, engineers, ond mathematicians.
 Doto from: George Borjos, 1995, The Economic Benefits from immigrotion, Journal of Economic Perspectives, 9 (2), 322.
 George Borjos, 199, The Economic Anolysis of Immigrotion.
 In Orley Ashenfelter and Dovid Cord, eds., Handbook of Labor Economics, Vol. 3 A (Amsterdam: North Holland), pp. 16971760.

 ## Gains From Immigration 1

 - George Borjas' assessment of models of immigration:
 - The elasticity of labor with regard to wages does not come from empirical research
 - Derived from assumption of Cobb-Douglas production function with following inputs:
 - Labor income is 70% of national income.
 This forces the elasticity of wages to be -.
 3
  - Immigrants 15% of labor force
  - Conclusion based on these assumptions: immigration surplus increases GDP by 0.25% George Borjas' Assessment of Immigration Models
 - Updating his US study's numbers, if wage elasticity is -.
 3:
 - Native-born workers lose approximately 2.7% of GDP
- - Negative $402 billion
+ - Negative $402 billion$
 - Native-owned capital gains approximately 2.9% of GDP
- - Positive $437 billion
+ - Positive $437 billion$
  - Net $35 billion gain in a $15 trillion US economy
 - "Put bluntly, there is actually very little data underneath the socalled estimates of the economic benefits from immigration."2
 ## Gains from Foreign Direct Investment

 - Use specific-factors model
 - Pre-Foreign Direct Investment
 ·Home $\overline{K}$ capital - Foreign K*capital
  - Foreign has less capital than Home
  - Allow foreign direct investment from Home to Foreign
 - Home rental rate increases from R to R'
  - Foreign rental rate declines from R*to R'
- -  Equilibrium at B
+ - Equilibrium $\$a_t$$ B
 ## Gains from Foreign Direct Investment

 - All capital earns R' in equilibrium
 - Gains for Home
 - FDl earns increased R' on all capital ≥ MPK